wking-io/elm-live/Readme.md

 #### `--no-recover`
 When _elm-make_ encounters a compile error, we keep _elm-live_ running and give you time to fix your code.
 Pass `--no-recover` if you want the server to exit immediately whenever it encounters a compile error.

+#### `--pushstate`
+Serve `index.html` on 404 errors.
+This lets us use client-side routing in Elm.
+For instance, we can have a URL like `http://localhost:8000/account` get handled by the Elm _navigation_ package instead of failing with a 404 error.

 #### `--help`
 You’re looking at it.